dnp3/pifacertu/README.md

 $ ./pifacertu
 ```

 By default, the RTU listens on port 20000.
 Master address is 1, outstation address is 1024.
+You can change these in the source
+or setup some command line arguments.
+Pull requests happily accepted =).

 ControlRelayOutputBlock requests can be sent to indices 0 to 7 with LATCH_ON or LATCH_OFF.